-HISTORY OF LOSSES.
+ABILITY TO OPERATE PROFITABLY.
 We have incurred losses since we commenced operations in 1990.
 We incurred a net loss of approximately \$4,478,000 (on net sales of approximately \$4,934,000) for the fiscal year ended December 31, 1997 and a net loss of approximately \$3,449,000 (on net sales of approximately \$2,280,000) for the fiscal year ended December 31, 1996.
 We incurred a net loss of approximately \$7,454,000 (on net sales of approximately \$4,188,000) for the nine months ended September 30, 1998, as compared to a net loss of approximately \$2,851,000 (on net sales of approximately \$2,818,000) for the nine months ended September 30, 1997.
 As a result of continuing losses, our accumulated deficit was approximately \$31,049,000 at September 30, 1998.
 We expect to continue to incur operating losses until such time, if ever, as we derive significant revenues from the sale of our products.
 Our ability to operate profitably depends upon market acceptance of our orthopaedic and neurosurgical products, our development of an effective sales and marketing organization, and our development of new products and improvements to existing products.
+Our ability to market the ROBODOC System in the United States is dependent upon approval by the Food and Drug Administration.
+See "Risk Factors -- U.S. Regulation by the Food and Drug Administration."
 We cannot give you any assurance that we will obtain FDA approval to market the ROBODOC System in the United States or that our products will achieve market acceptance in the United States, Europe and other foreign markets to generate sufficient revenues to become profitable.